DJ Yung Vamp: Breakthrough: 2016–present

 Initially struggling to gain popularity, DJ Yung Vamp's breakthrough came with his track I GOT MOLLY I GOT WHITE, released in 2016.
 He quickly became popular, amassing over 20,000 follows on SoundCloud within one year.
 His success can mainly be traced to the emergence of phonk as a genre, catalyzed by promotional YouTube channels such as Emotional Tokyo, Ryan Celsius, and rare.
 DJ Yung Vamp's tracks were heavily featured in the channels' mixes, which had millions of views, further contributing to his fame.

 By the end of 2017, DJ Yung Vamp had worked with DJ Smokey, Jason Rich, and Soudiere, three of phonk's most prominent artists.
 Soudiere himself recruited DJ Yung Vamp to the collective "Purple Posse" in 2018, also composed of Aseri, Backwhen, and Mythic, among others.
 He made his debut with Purple Posse in the compilation ISSUE 08.

-DJ Yung Vamp collaborated with mainstream artists such as bbno$, Mister V, Soulja Boy, Scarlxd, Yung Gravy, Thouxanbandfauni, and Chxpo.
+DJ Yung Vamp collaborated with mainstream artists such as bbno$, Mister V, Soulja Boy, Scarlxd, Yung Gravy, Thouxanbanfauni, and Chxpo.
 He cites Soulja Boy as his main source of inspiration, having also made a studio session together.
-Following the release of his EP Night of the Trill, Vol. 1 in 2017, DJ Yung Vamp was contacted by Scarlxd to collaborate.
-The two procuded several tracks together, namely a few songs in Scarlxrd's studio album Acquired Taste Vxl 1., released in 2019.
+Following the release of his EP Night off the Trill, Vol. 1 in 2017, DJ Yung Vamp was contacted by Scarlxd to collaborate.
+The two produced several tracks together, namely a few songs in Scarlxrd's studio album Acquired Taste Vxl 1., released in 2019.

 In 2020, he released his first song as a rapper under the alias Jeune Vamp (French for Young Vamp), and launched his own fashion label called "Vampire-Corp".

 Musical style

 A phonk producer, DJ Yung Vamp's music draws inspiration from 1990s and 2000s hip hop, and also features samples from south rap and crunk.
-He defined his music as "nostalgic and relaxing at the same time"; Radio Juicy – his record label – has defined it as "the super contrast of chill and hard".
+He defined his music as "nostalgic and relaxing at the same time".
+Radio Juicy – his record label – has defined it as "the super contrast of chill and hard".

 Compared to other contemporary phonk producers, DJ Yung Vamp's production style is more "simple", involving less layers and more readily-available sounds.
 His style has also been seen as "consistent", consisting of a slow jazz sample, mainstream vocals, and simple drums.